 If you have the time, spend the day at the reef.
 You can explore the reef and its surroundings to your heart's content.
 Bring your family and enjoy the view!

 The Florida Keys are a group of islands located in what is known as the Florida Straits.
 The tropical environment is perfect for fishing trips, snorkeling adventures, and sightseeing dives along the beautiful coral reef located nearby.
 From Marathon to Key West at the southernmost tip, it's like entering a different world.
 Surrounded by water and warm tropical breezes, the Florida Keys is the place to be for fun, sun, and ultimate relaxation.

 The Sombrero Light House and Reef are just one of the many beautiful attractions in the Florida Keys.
-Not only is the lighthouse a piece of history, the reef is a living legacy to the beauty of the undersea world that has remained unchained for thousands of years.
+Not only is the lighthouse a piece of history, but the reef is also a living legacy to the beauty of the undersea world that has remained unchained for thousands of years.
 There is something for everyone to enjoy in the Keys.
 If you love to dive or snorkel, you get the added pleasure of enjoying both views above and below the water.